Gustave Hartman: Life

 Hartman founded the Israel Orphan Asylum in 1913, financing it out of his pocket and running it until his death.
 The Asylum served the needs of children one to six, later serving girls until the age of fourteen.
 A majority of children in the Asylum were orphaned by World War I. He was also president of the Hebrew Free Burial Association from 1913 to 1936, a director of a number of Jewish hospitals and benevolent institutions, vice-president of the American Jewish Congress in 1926 and the American ORT from 1927 to 1931, grand master of the Independent Order Brith Abraham from 1919 to 1921 and in 1928, and a delegate to the 1927 World Zionist Congress and World Jewish Congress.
 He was active in the Jewish Theatrical Guild.
 He was also an executive committee member of the Zionist Organization of America, vice-president of the Jewish Council of Greater New York, honorary director of the Jewish Memorial Hospital, and a member of the American Bar Association, the New York State Bar Association, the New York County Bar Association, the American Arbitration Association, the National Geographic Society, the Independent Order of B'nai B'rith, the Freemasons, the Knights of Pythias, the Elks, the Modern Woodmen of America, Congregation Ohab Zedek, and Beth Hamedrash Hagodol.

-In 1928, Hartman married Mary Weisser, superintendent of the Israel Orphan Asylum.
+In 1928, Hartman married May Weisser, superintendent of the Israel Orphan Asylum.
 She took charge of the Asylum after Hartman's death.
 They had two children, Kenneth Frederick and Suzanne.

 Hartman died from a heart ailment in the Israel Orphan Asylum on November 12, 1936.
 Two funeral services were held for him, with 5,000 people gathered outside the Orphan Asylum and 1,500 in Temple B'nai Jeshurun.
 The funeral was attended by Mayor Fiorello La Guardia, Representatives William I. Sirovich and Samuel Dickstein, Manhattan Borough President Samuel Levy, Assemblyman Irwin Steingut, New York Supreme Court Justices William T. Collins, Aaron J. Levy, Bernard L. Shientag, and Isidor Wasservogel, General Sessions Judges Morris Koenig and Jonah J. Goldstein, Federal Judge Grover M. Moscowitz, Magistrates Louis B. Brodsky, Peter A. Abeles, Alexander Brough, Nathan D. Perlman, and Adolph Stern, Charles Evans Hughes Jr., Grover Whalen, Rabbi Stephen S. Wise, John F. Curry, and Domestic Relations Court Justice Jacob Panken.
 Rabbi Israel Goldstein delivered the eulogy.
 He was buried in Union Field Cemetery in Cypress Hills.

 Shortly after Hartman's funeral, the New York City Board of Aldermen named the triangle across the street from the Israel Orphan Asylum the Gustave Hartman Triangle in his honor.
 It later became a park.
 In 1950, the Asylum was renamed the Gustave Hartman Home in his honor.